gitter-badger/cecil/docs/InstallCecilService.md

 ![](architecture-flowcharts/system-overview-diagram.png)

-From the overview, we are taking care of the *right hand side*.
+In this document you will setup the *right hand side*.
 If your company name is "Acme", you would likely call this the "Acme Cecil Service"

 # Get code